With a combination of a small number of people + software + servers and robots.

-Just by looking at the two types of competition, I feel that the way to survive them, or strategy, is ultimately timing.
+Just by looking at the two competitions roughly, I feel that the way to survive them, or strategy, is ultimately about timing.

 When do we fight within the rules that are set, and when do we fight with those who change the rules?

 No matter how many great skills you build up, they will be meaningless after the rules change, and right after the rules change, even a simple skill is better than nothing.

 Do we sense structural changes that are likely to change the rules and try to symbolize them ahead of time, or do we wait until after the symbolization and quickly imitate it?

 As we move our thinking from competition to strategy, we sometimes wonder who we are really competing with.

 In the long run, the other companies and people you see are only a small part of the picture.